LewisTB/5-Spheres/README.md

 # 5-Spheres
-First attempt at building a website for the 5-Spheres of Life concept
+First attempt at building a website for the 5 Spheres of Life concept